mjhea0/awesome-fastapi/README.md

 ### Tutorials

 - [Async SQLAlchemy with FastAPI](https://stribny.name/posts/fastapi-asyncalchemy/) - Learn how to use SQLAlchemy asynchronously.
-- [Build and Secure an API in Python with FastAPI](https://blog.yezz.me/blog/Build-and-Secure-an-API-in-Python-with-FastAPI) - Secure and maintain an API based on FastAPI and SQLAlchemy.
 - [Deploy Machine Learning Models with Keras, FastAPI, Redis and Docker](https://medium.com/analytics-vidhya/deploy-machine-learning-models-with-keras-fastapi-redis-and-docker-4940df614ece)
 - [Developing and Testing an Asynchronous API with FastAPI and Pytest](https://testdriven.io/blog/fastapi-crud/) - Develop and test an asynchronous API with FastAPI, Postgres, Pytest, and Docker using Test-Driven Development.
 - [FastAPI for Flask Users](https://amitness.com/posts/fastapi-vs-flask) - Learn FastAPI with a side-by-side code comparison to Flask.
-- [Getting started with GraphQL in Python with FastAPI and Ariadne](https://blog.yezz.me/blog/Getting-started-with-GraphQL-in-Python-with-FastAPI-and-Ariadne) - Generate a FullStack playground using FastAPI, GraphQL and Ariadne.
 - [Implementing FastAPI Services – Abstraction and Separation of Concerns](https://camillovisini.com/coding/abstracting-fastapi-services) - FastAPI application and service structure for a more maintainable codebase.
-- [Introducing FARM Stack - FastAPI, React, and MongoDB](https://www.mongodb.com/developer/languages/python/farm-stack-fastapi-react-mongodb/) - Getting started with a complete FastAPI web application stack.
+- [Introducing FARM Stack - FastAPI, React, and MongoDB](https://www.mongodb.com/docs/languages/python/pymongo-driver/current/integrations/fastapi-integration/) - Getting started with a complete FastAPI web application stack.
 - [Multitenancy with FastAPI, SQLAlchemy and PostgreSQL](https://mergeboard.com/blog/6-multitenancy-fastapi-sqlalchemy-postgresql/) - Learn how to make FastAPI applications multi-tenant ready.
 - [Porting Flask to FastAPI for ML Model Serving](https://www.pluralsight.com/tech-blog/porting-flask-to-fastapi-for-ml-model-serving/) - Comparison of Flask vs FastAPI.
 - [Real-time data streaming using FastAPI and WebSockets](https://stribny.name/posts/real-time-data-streaming-using-fastapi-and-websockets/) - Learn how to stream data from FastAPI directly into a real-time chart.